 Ernest Thompson Seton, a well-known naturalist of the day, estimated the deer population east of the Mississippi River to be 500,000 (Trefethen, 1961).

 Although undoubtedly some deer remained in the state’s woodlands and bottomlands, deer were rarely seen in 1912.
-Cory, in his book Mammals of Illinois and Wisconsin listed the whitetail as “… probably extinct in Illinois…” In his personal correspondence with C.J.
-Boyd of Anna, Boyd cited that a few remaining deer at the southern tip of the state in Union and Alexander counties (Cory, 1912).
+Cory, in his book Mammals of Illinois and Wisconsin listed the white-tailed deer as “probably extinct in Illinois”.
+In his personal correspondence with C.J.
+Boyd of Anna, Boyd cited a few remaining deer at the southern tip of the state in Union and Alexander counties (Cory, 1912).

-The State Legislature established the State Fish and Game Commission, hoping to reduce friction between the two separate commissions and lead to better efficiency.
-This Commission did not have extensive powers or operate very efficiently.
-Amid charges of hiring “rabbit shepherds,” the Commission was later disbanded.
+The Illinois Legislature established the State Fish and Game Commission, hoping to reduce friction between the two separate commissions and lead to better efficiency.
+The new commission did not have extensive powers or operate very efficiently.
+Amid charges of hiring “rabbit shepherds,” the commission was later disbanded.

 The Illinois Fish and Game Conservation Commission stated, “At the present time there are a few deer in the southern part of the state.
 Occasionally a bear is seen in the wild bottom lands of the Mississippi River, but neither of these animals are of sufficient consequence to the state to require much consideration at the hands of the Commission.
 Deer are protected, and in those parts of the State where there is sufficient woodland to attract these animals, they are likely to multiply.
 But we may never expect to see deer plentiful in the State of Illinois.”

-As deer were practically absent from Illinois, Iowa, Indiana, Ohio, southern Michigan, Nebraska, Kansas, northern Missouri, Kentucky, southern Wisconsin, Minnesota, and much of New York, the Illinois Department of Conservation began actively translocating whitetails.
+As deer were practically absent from Illinois, Iowa, Indiana, Ohio, southern Michigan, Nebraska, Kansas, northern Missouri, Kentucky, southern Wisconsin, Minnesota, and much of New York, the Illinois Department of Conservation began actively translocating white-tailed deer.